natafaye/react-challenges/README.md

 **Challenge 4** - Expandable Details

+## Install

+After cloning the repository, install all the libraries by running:

+`npm install`

 ## Testing

-You can test if you've correctly completed the challenge by running:
+You can test if you've correctly completed a challenge by running:

 `npm run test`